 6. Rain Water

-While it may make sense for you to use rain water in your tank since it is the most pure variation of water available, there are still some things to take into account before plopping your fish into a tank of water straight from the sky.
+While it may make sense for you to use rainwater in your tank since it is the purest variation of water available, there are still some things to take into account before plopping your fish into a tank of water straight from the sky.

 Some fish can do well with the low acid levels and softness of the water from rain but some need the extra acidity that comes with tap water and other comparable sources.